Sallie Mae Bank Savings Account Opening Review

 Sallie Mae integrates the online access set-up with the application process.
 This is a much more efficient way of handing account set-up than the processes used by many other banks.
 You can see below I was able to create an online account and a PIN for use when calling customer service.

 After confirming the information entered is correct, Salle Mae verifies identity by asking the familiar questions derived from data points on the customer’s credit report.
-Once Sallie Mae completes the identity verification, the bank offers an option for entering a routing number and account number for an external linked bank account from which the initial deposit will be withdrawn.
+Once Sallie Mae completes the identity verification, the bank offers an option for entering a routing number and account number for an externally linked bank account from which the initial deposit will be withdrawn.

 Sallie Mae requires no minimum balance, so I started with an initial deposit of only $100.
 Given the bank’s higher rates, I may move more funds from ING Direct to Sallie Mae in the future.